OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/05_1_HandlingModels_GettingScores/HandlingModels_GettingScores.md

 *SQ_Model* handles allow retrieving the scores for the model worksheet.

-We can retrieve a pointer to a *tagSQ_VectorData* structure, that we can use to handle the model scores, by using the function *SQ_GetT()*:
+We can retrieve a pointer to a *tagSQ_VectorData* structure, which we can use to handle the model scores, by using the function *SQ_GetT()*:
 ```
 SQ_VectorData scoresVectorData=NULL;
 SQ_GetT(m_hModel,NULL,&scoresVectorData);
 ```

-Here we used NULL t get al scroes from the model.
+Here we used NULL to get al scores from the model.
 If we would like to select specific scores we would need to use a *SQ_IntVector* handle.

 From the *SQ_VectorData* handle we can retrieve a handle for the matrix that contains the score values themselves.
 This new handle will be a pointer to the *tagSQ_FloatMatrix* structure and we can  get it by:
 ```